yakforward-ou/yak_packages/yak_math/README.md

 # yak_math

-A collection of classes and extension part of `yak_package`
+A collection of flutter classes and extesions part of `yak_packages`

 # Get Started